cosmos/gaia/docs/gaia-tutorials/deploy-testnet.md

 gaiad start
 ```

 This setup puts all the data for `gaiad` in `~/.gaiad`.
 You can examine the genesis file you created at `~/.gaiad/config/genesis.json`.
-With this configuration `gaiacli` is also ready to use and has an account with tokens (both staking and custom).
+With this configuration `gaiad` is also ready to use and has an account with tokens (both staking and custom).

 ## Multi-node, Local, Automated Testnet